Jaakko Kuusisto: Career

-As a violinist, Kuusisto has appeared in c.
-30 recordings, of which at least 17 credited as a primary artist, performing works from composers such as Sibelius, Prokofiev, Kalevi Aho and Armas Järnefelt; as a conductor, he has recorded a dozen times.
+As a violinist, Kuusisto appeared in c.
+30 recordings, on at least 17 of which he is credited as a primary artist, performing works by composers including Sibelius, Prokofiev, Kalevi Aho and Armas Järnefelt; as a conductor, he recorded a dozen times.
 On some recordings he collaborated with his brother and fellow violinist Pekka Kuusisto.

 After an early career as violinist, Kuusisto increasingly turned his attention to composing and conducting.
 He composed approximately 40 works in total, including several operas, film scores and stage music, c.
 15 pieces of chamber music, and numerous other compositions, as well as various orchestrations and arrangements.
 Some of his operas were commissioned by the Finnish National Opera and Savonlinna Opera Festival.

 Kuusisto worked as the artistic director of the Oulu Music Festival, and chief conductor of the Kuopio Symphony Orchestra.
 Before these, he served as the concertmaster of the Lahti Symphony Orchestra for many years, where he was personally invited by the orchestra's chief conductor Osmo Vänskä.